Gold Level Sponsor - SC Horsemen's Council

 The SC State Fair creates a visual exhibit that demonstrates the positive youth involvement of youth and the diversity of activities within clubs.
 Please see the SC State Fair website for more information.

 Highest placing participants at state level horse events may have the opportunity to represent South Carolina at the Regional Championships.
-Events include riding/showing, horse bowl, hippology, horse judging, and communications.Information & Schedule for Southern Regionals 4-H Horse Championships, Raleigh, NC
+Events include riding/showing, horse bowl, hippology, horse judging, and communications.2014 Southern Regionals SC Delegate Results, Raleigh, NC

 Highest placing senior age participants at state level horse events may have the opportunity to represent South Carolina at the Eastern National Championships.
 Events include horse bowl, hippology, horse judging, and communications.